Specialist Program Details

 For detailed information on the Ed.
 S. Program and the Certificate Only program, go to the Department of Leadership and Instruction home page and select Educational Leadership.

-The University of West Georgia's performance-based Educational Specialist (Ed.S.)
-Leadership Degree program emphasizes job embedded learning through a coaching model.
-The Educational Specialist Program affords candidates advanced preparation in educational leadership for both school level and system level leadership positions.
+The University of West Georgia's performance-based Educational Specialist (Ed.S) Leadership Degree program emphasizes job-embedded learning and can be completed in three semesters.
 Candidates who successfully complete the program earn a Performance Based Leadership Certificate (PL-6) in educational leadership.
-The primary component of the program is a field-based residency in which students are provided the opportunity to practice, learn and demonstrate performance while on the job as an educational leader.
-Click here for more information on admission and program of study.
+A primary component of the program is a field-based residency in which students are provided the opportunity to practice, learn, and demonstrate performance while on the job as an educational leader.
+Students are coached by highly-qualified practitioner scholars.

 Method of Delivery

 Totally online except for a few select Saturdays in the Residence Lab

 Credit & Transfer

 Total semester hours required to earn a degree:

 For the most up-to-date and accurate cost information, see the Bursar's Office website at http://www.westga.edu/bursar/.

 A variety of financial assistance options for Graduate students, including scholarships and fellowships.
 See http://www.westga.edu/financialAid/index_2772.php